City Commission

 Agendas & Minutes

-The Piqua City Commission meeting public notice and agenda will be released on the Friday before the commission meetings.
+The Piqua City Commission meeting public notice and agenda will be released on the Friday before Commission meetings.
 The agenda packet will be released on the day of the meeting to ensure accurate and timely information to the public.

 View Most Recent Agendas and Minutes